bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 ```

-### Handy_progress_monitor<a name="Handy_progress_monitor"></a>
+### Handy_progress_monitor

 #### Mark's monitor

 Here's a useful little device for monitoring progess as a large number of things (sequences, e.g.) are being stepped through.
 It's written as a configurator that returns an iterator.
 Call the iterator on every pass through the loop, it will know when to do the right thing.
-The callback allows you to get fancy if desired. --[*MAJ*](User:Majensen "wikilink")
+The callback allows you to get fancy if desired. --*MAJ*

 ```perl
 # dodot() args --